 Tax Benefits for Service Members

 Whether you’ve served in a combat duty or not, if you, a friend or family member are in the military then Uncle Sam’s on your side with these tax tips:

 - Extended Homebuyer Tax Credit: Members of the military, intelligence community and Foreign Service can purchase a home by April 30 (but must close escrow by June 30), 2011 to receive a tax credit worth $8,000.
 Generally, taxpayers had to close escrow on a home by October 1, 2010 to qualify, but certain members of the military, intelligence operatives and Foreign Service workers were granted additional time.

 - Separation allowance: The hard work service members perform is hard enough, but making it harder is being away from family.
-That’s why when military members with dependants are deployed for more than 30 days away from their loved ones, they receive a Family Separation Allowance of $250 per month.
+That’s why when military members with dependents are deployed for more than 30 days away from their loved ones, they receive a Family Separation Allowance of $250 per month.